ewaldmire/ascender/docs/docsite/rst/quickstart/launch.rst

 .. |Job templates - home launch| image:: ../common/images/qs-job-templates-list-view-click-launch.png

-The initial job launch returns a status page which updates automatically using climber's Live Event feature until the job is complete.
+The initial job launch returns a status page which updates automatically using ascender's Live Event feature until the job is complete.
 Once complete, the job results look like the following:

 |Job templates - demo run complete|